Efficient QR-Based CP Decomposition Acceleration via Restructured Dimension Tree and Customized Extrapolation: Introduction

-As mentioned above, despite some progress in improving the basic ALS framework, challenges remain in tackling complex and large-scale problems, particularly when it comes to convergence speed.
-To address these challenges, it is crucial to consider the computational difficulties encountered during the optimization process.
 Specifically, algorithms derived from the ALS framework are required to solve a series of quadratic subproblems, which often involve matrix inversion to obtain the solutions.
 However, explicit matrix inversion is generally discouraged due to two main drawbacks.
 First, it incurs a significant computational cost, often scaling at $O(n^3)$ for dense matrices, which becomes prohibitively expensive as the matrix size increases.
 Second, it is more susceptible to numerical instability, especially when applied to ill-conditioned matrices, thereby compromising the reliability of the solution.
 To mitigate these issues, researchers have explored alternative strategies to improve the efficiency and stability of ALS-based methods.
 One effective approach is to replace the conventional normal equation method with QR decomposition when solving quadratic subproblems \cite{RM20}.
 Unlike the normal equation method, which requires computing the matrix inverse explicitly, QR decomposition leverages the orthogonality property $\mathbf{Q}^T\mathbf{Q}=\mathbf{I}$ of orthogonal matrices.
 This not only avoids the numerical instability caused by matrix inversion, but also improves the overall robustness of the algorithm.
 By integrating QR decomposition into the ALS framework, the solution process becomes more stable and computationally efficient, paving the way for more reliable tensor decomposition methods.